Close

 Step 7: Visa Collection and Verification

 Your passport and relevant documents will be returned by courier service.
 Verify all details immediately for accuracy, including dates, spelling, and visa conditions.
-If approved, your visa will be valid for three months from the date issued which means if you do not arrive in Jamaica before it expires, you will need to apply for a new visa.
-It should be noted that having a visa does not grant anyone the right to enter Jamaica - the immigration officer at the port of entry has final authority over admission.
+If approved, your visa will be valid for three months from the date issued; if you do not arrive in Jamaica before it expires, you will need to apply for a new visa.
+Having a visa does not guarantee entry — the immigration officer at the port of entry has final authority over admission.